yifen9/unitn-l31-lab/README.md

 Notes:
 - Exercises with '_': Unfinished
-- Exercises with '-': Can be improved but too lazy to do
+- Exercises with '-': Can be improved but too lazy to do so

 Any concerns, please contact:
 - Telegram: @yifen9